 - If using sun dried tomatoes in oil, drain the sun dried tomatoes very well.
 Too much of the oil can make the sauce greasy.

-- Chicken should reach an internal temperature of 165 degrees before consuming.
-Check the internal temperature with an instant-read thermometer.
+- According to the FDA, the chicken should reach an internal temperature of 165 degrees before consuming.
+For accuracy, check the internal temperature with an instant-read thermometer.

 Take A Look At These Other Easy Chicken Recipes: